philipturner/molecular-renderer/README.md

 - This is a tentative metric; I will need to see how real-world performance actually fares.
 - The bottleneck should be vertex stage not fragment stage, so window size shouldn't be an issue.
 Or maybe it will be problematic with motion blur.

+Simulation size:
+- Unknown at the moment
+- No motion blur: aiming for 1 million atoms
+- Motion blur: aiming for 100,000 atoms